 Gems-Bracelets – Precious gem stone bracelets, hand engraved by Bearclaw Native Indian Jewelry, Unique Chipewyan silver gold jewelry with various themes such as hummingbird, flowers, Chipewyan mythology and a variety of gemstones available.

 The Chipewyan inhabit the central Canadian subarctic region.
-The Chipewyan people call themselves collectively Dene (The People).
+Chipewyan people call themselves collectively Dene (The People).
 Chipewyan, their common English name, generally is regarded as deriving from a pejorative Cree description of the inadequacy of their first attempts to prepare beaver skins for the fur trade.
 Early Hudson Bay Company records and especially Hearne’s Journaly written by Samuel Hearne and published in 1791, often refer to the Chipewyan as Northern Indians.
-The Yellowknives, sometimes regarded as a separate tribe, generally are considered to be a branch of the Chipewyan that merged into other Athapaskan-speaking populations during the fur trade period.
+Also, Yellowknives, sometimes regarded as a separate tribe, generally are considered to be a branch of the Chipewyan that merged into other Athapaskan-speaking populations during the fur trade period.

 is the most precious and valuable blue gemstone.
 It is a very desirable gemstone due to its excellent color, hardness, durability, and luster.
 In the gem trade, Sapphire without any color prefix refers to the blue variety of the mineral Corundum